fattyageboy/berthcare/design-documentation/design-system/tokens/typography.md

 # Typography System

-**Philosophy:** If a nurse can't read it while walking between rooms, it's too small.
+**Philosophy:** If a caregiver can't read it while walking between rooms, it's too small.
 If they need to squint in bright sunlight or dim hallways, we've failed.

 Typography is invisible when it works.
 It should never make you think—just read, understand, act.